 Anzac Rissetto made his NBL debut with the South East Melbourne Phoenix at 21 years of age.
 He scored five points in his first game.

-Rissetto joined the Phoenix as a development player for the NBL23 season as the Phoenix entered NBL23 hoping to put the memories of an injury-plagued season behind them.
-The team’s core group of Ryan Broekhoff, Izaya Mauriohooho-Le’Afa, Cameron Gliddon, Reuben Te Rangi, and co-Captains Mitch Creek and Kyle Adnam all returned, imports Trey Kell III and Gary Browne were added to bolster the backcourt, and big man Alan Williams signed to replace Zhou Qi.
+Anzac Rissetto joined the South East Melbourne Phoenix as a development player for the NBL23 season, entering a team eager to bounce back from an injury-riddled previous year.
+The Phoenix retained a strong core group of players, including Ryan Broekhoff, Izayah Mauriohooho-Le’Afa, Cameron Gliddon, Reuben Te Rangi, and co-captains Mitch Creek and Kyle Adnam.
+To strengthen the roster, the team added imports Trey Kell III and Gary Browne to the backcourt and brought in big man Alan Williams as a replacement for Zhou Qi.

 2023/24